 Learning how to take care of yourself is a crucial aspect of addiction recovery.
 Proper self-care not only increases your confidence and self-esteem, it also sends a message to the outside world that you are an upstanding member of society.
 It sends a message to yourself as well.
 If you don’t take care of yourself or your personal space, you may end up accidentally convincing yourself that you don’t care what happens to you.

 During years of active addiction, you may have ignored many aspects of self-care while you focused on your single-minded pursuit of the next high or drunk.
 During early recovery, you can change your habits by learning how to follow a proper diet, groom yourself, and keep your space organized.
 Even something as simple as making the bed every day in the morning can serve as a symbolic ritual that keeps you grounded in sobriety.

 Preventing Relapse in Sober Living Homes for Men in Los Angeles

-Sober livings are invaluable tools for anyone who wants to prevent themselves from relapsing.
+Sober livings in Los Angeles are invaluable tools for anyone who wants to prevent themselves from relapsing.
 Whether you enroll in a sober living immediately or use it as an aftercare strategy after attending a treatment center, sober living houses are important for developing the tools and behaviors that you need to stay sober over the long term.

 Residents build new relationships and form social support systems.
 Staff members address issues right away and ensure that all residents get connected to any resources they may need, from mental health services to career planning.